Skip to main content

 Alternative titles for this job include

-Sports professionals are skilled and talented sports performers, who are paid to compete in their chosen sport.
+Sports professionals are skilled and talented competitors who are paid to perform at elite level in their chosen sport.

 Average salary (a year)